Tyler Lockett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Recent Performances

-- In last week's game against the Bears, Lockett was targeted six times and recorded three catches for 30 yards.
+- In last week's outing against the Bears, Lockett was targeted six times, totaling 30 yards on three receptions.

-- Lockett has eight receptions (on 15 targets) for 172 yards and one touchdown in his last three games, averaging 57.3 yards per game.
+- Lockett has also added 172 yards on eight grabs and one touchdown over his last three games.
+He was targeted 15 times and put up 57.3 receiving yards per game.

 Lockett's Seattle Teammates